doctea/drum2musocv/README.md

 # Issues

  - Problems with midimuso pitch gates missing note-off messages when stopping everything, when a lot of notes need to be told to go off.  workaround by defining WORKAROUND_MISSED_NOTEOFFS in MidiOutput.hpp to insert short delay()s sometimes when sending a lot of messages during douse_all_trigger() calls.
 Tried increasing TX buffer size but makes no difference, this seems to fix things in 99% of cases altho still sometimes misses the messages..
+ - Rapidly pressing 'stop' in DAW retriggers notes -- think due to it causing a tick

 ----